expressjs/express/docs/guide.md

 ### View Rendering

-View filenames take the form _NAME_._ENGINE_, where _ENGINE_ is the name of the module that will be required.
-For example the view _layout.ejs_ will tell the view system to _require('ejs')_, the module being loaded must export the method _exports.render(str, options)_ to comply with Express, however
+View filenames take the form "&lt;name&gt;.&lt;engine&gt;", where &lt;engine&gt; is the name of the module that will be required.
+For example the view _layout.ejs_ will tell the view system to _require('ejs')_, the module being loaded must export the method _exports.compile(str, options)_, and return a _Function_ to comply with Express.
+To alter this behaviour
-_app.register()_ can be used to map engines to file extensions, so that for example "foo.html" can be rendered by jade.
+_app.register()_ can be used to map engines to file extensions, so that for example "foo.html" can be rendered by ejs.

-Below is an example using [Haml.js](http://github.com/visionmedia/haml.js) to render _index.html_, and since we do not use _layout: false_ the rendered contents of _index.html_ will be passed as the _body_ local variable in _layout.haml_.
+Below is an example using [Jade](http://github.com/visionmedia/jade) to render _index.html_, and since we do not use _layout: false_ the rendered contents of _index.jade_ will be passed as the _body_ local variable in _layout.jade_.

 	app.get('/', function(req, res){
-		res.render('index.haml', {
-			locals: { title: 'My Site' }
+		res.render('index.jade', { title: 'My Site' });
 	});
-	});

-The new _view engine_ setting allows us to specify our default template engine, so for example when using [Jade](http://github.com/visionmedia/jade) we could set:
+The new _view engine_ setting allows us to specify our default template engine, so for example when using jade we could set:

     app.set('view engine', 'jade');